Activating non-Hermitian skin modes by parity-time symmetry breaking: Results

 the Hermitian SSH model and $H_{\gamma,\rm{2D}}(k_z,k_y)$ from Eq.~\eqref{2D_H_asymmetric}.
-Consequently, bulk states accumulate to a 2D surface (or 1D hinges) when the non-Bloch $\mathcal{PT}$ symmetry is unbroken (or broken), as shown in Fig.~\ref{fig3_3Dmain}(f,g).
+Consequently, bulk states accumulate to a 2D surface (or 1D hinges) when the generalized $\mathcal{PT}$ symmetry is unbroken (or broken), as shown in Fig.~\ref{fig3_3Dmain}f,g.
 In contrast to $H_{\gamma/g,\text{3D}}$, conventional surface (blue) or hinge (green) states are immune from the NHSE and remain extended.
+Thereby, our work provides a systemic framework for constructing and exploring various types of $\mathcal{PT}$ activated bulk and boundary skin effect, which also can be applicable in the study of non-Hermitian gapless phases\cite{PhysRevB.104.L161116,PhysRevB.104.L161117}.